gemc/home/_documentation/api/analyzer.md

 # GEMC Analyzer

 `analyzer` is a small Python package for reading GEMC output files and plotting variables by name.
-It currently focuses on CSV and ROOT output from `gstreamer`, with a reader structure that can be extended to other formats later.
+It currently focuses on CSV and ROOT output from %%gstreamer%%, with a reader structure that can be extended to other formats later.

 ## Dependencies